keith-turner/fluo/docs/metrics.md

 reporters by setting `io.fluo.metrics.yaml.base64` in `fluo.propeties`.
 The value of this property should be a single line base64 encoded yaml config.
 This can easily be generated with the following command.
-Also, FluoConfiguration has some conveince methods for setting this property.
+Also, FluoConfiguration has some convenience methods for setting this property.

 ```
 cat conf/metrics.yaml | base64 -w 0